mlafeldt/chef-runner/README.md

     $ chef-runner -M db

 2) Use the `-H` option to set a hostname that was configured for direct SSH access to the Vagrant machine.
-This requires that your machine has a static IP address and that your `~/.ssh/config` file has a configuration section for that hostname (`vagrant ssh-config` can help you here).
-While this option needs more setup work, SSH access is a bit faster compared to `-M`.

-Example:
+The argument passed to `-H` has the format `[user@]hostname[:port]`, allowing you to optionally change SSH user and port.
+If you need to change other SSH settings, add a host-specific configuration section to your `~/.ssh/config`.

+Examples:

     $ chef-runner -H example.local
+    $ chef-runner -H user@example.local
+    $ chef-runner -H example.local:1234

 ### Use with Vim